 The book of Job describes two creatures, Behemoth and Leviathan, that have intrigued many people who have made it to the end of Job.
 But just what are these creatures that God describes to Job?
 Could they be real animals that were known to Job?
 Or, were they mythological creatures?
 This article will examine some of the suggestions that have been made concerning these strange creatures in Job.

 Behemoth clearly resembles a hippopotamus.
 A hippo does not literally have bones and limbs of bronze and iron, but these may simply be a rhetorical expression to describe its power.
-The tail like a cedar though is challenging since a hippo’s tail is small.
+A tail like a cedar, though, is challenging since a hippo’s tail is small.
 However, its identification as a hippo has been the most common view of behemoth through much of history.

 But, with the discovery of dinosaurs, has come the thought that Behemoth was actually a dinosaur.
 Some are inclined to see them as existing with Job.
 While others would view them as visualized from fossilized bones found in the region.